-As we prepare for the coming school year, we will need to be equipped to support students and staff as they adjust to new routines and learning environments during a time of continued uncertainty—whether learning continues at home or returns to school.
+As we continue to navigate this school year, we need to be equipped to support students and staff as they persist despite changes to routines and learning environments during a time of ongoing uncertainty.
 The work of researchers and educators to create trauma-informed schools and classrooms can inform our approach to support the mental health of all staff and students at this unique time.
 This work invites us to think about the impact of trauma on learning, behavior, and development, to focus on relationships, and to set up our environments to promote healing.

 Understanding Trauma in Children